MoYapro/homeCluster/README.md

-✔ Create store for secrets (certificates, api-keys, etc) - using git-secret ✔ Dynamic DNS refresher (DuckDNS) - deployed cron job with token as secret - installments/duckdns ✔ Create deployment for HomeAssistant - installments/homeAssistant ✔ Deploy Ingress Reverse Proxy (Traefik)
+✔ Create store for secrets (certificates, api-keys, etc) - using git-secret ✔ Dynamic DNS refresher (DuckDNS) - deployed cron job with token as secret - installments/duckdns ✔ Deploy Ingress Reverse Proxy (Traefik)
+✔ Create deployment for HomeAssistant - installments/homeAssistant
+✔ Create config for HomeAssistant in a configMap
+- Create deployment for mqtt server
+- Configure mqtt server in home assistant
 - Generate Let's Entrypt Certificates
 - Create Port forwarding for 443 (possibly 80)
 - Create Endpoint reachable from Internet
 - Create Endpoint reachable only from LAN
-- Create config for HomeAssistant in a configMap
 - Create deployment for NodeRed
 - Create config for NodeRead in configMap
 - Find out how to save changes from NodeRed in Backup